15 Ways to Reduce Cart Abandonment in Your eCommerce Store

 With more friction comes more opportunity for potential customers to drop off.

-We want our online shopping experience to be smooth and require as little effort as possible.
-Once a shopper starts having to enter a lot of details or go through multiple pages to complete their purchase, the likelihood of cart abandonment goes up.
+Once you require them to enter a lot of details, or go through multiple pages to complete their checkout, the likelihood of an abandoned cart drastically increases.

 Distractions

-Not only the distractions of everyday life (the person could get called away, leave their device and forget about their cart), but also distractions right there on the user’s device.
+Some distractions come from everyday life (the person could get called away, leave their device, and forget about their cart).

 Confusion